KelinLyu/KGLEngine/README.md

 The engine makes it extremely easy to load, play, and control skeletal animations.
 However, it requires you to be familiar with modeling software like MAYA.

 First, you should prepare a rigid 3D model file.
 Although the Assimp library accepts almost every format, it fails to import some of the formats very often.
-After conducting many experiments, I realize that the DAE format is the most stable.
+After conducting many experiments, I realize that the DAE format is the most stable, but I am not sure whether it's the same for you.
 Therefore, I strongly encourage you to compile and test Assimp by yourself.

 Second, you need to prepare a loopable base animation, for example, an idle animation for a character.
 The animation should have the exact bone structure as the model file.
 Having fewer or extra bones may result in undefined behavior.
 Also, all the bones require a least one keyframe.
 The most secure way of achieving this is to have the first and last frame added for every bone.